Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

 Change baker options
 ====================

-The following tabs describe how to access baker settings.
+The following information describes how to access baker settings.

 .. dropdown:: |mw-gen2|